- Why Research

 Department of Tumor Biology

-Laboratory studies are ongoing to characterize the role of a protein called Kindlin-1 on breast cancer metastasis and identify potential druggable targets to block this effect.
+- Laboratory studies are ongoing to characterize the role of a protein called Kindlin-1 in breast cancer metastasis.

 Dr. Lidereau's BCRF project focuses on understanding the processes involved in metastasis, particularly how tumor cells can migrate, or move from one place to another, a characteristic that normal breast cells do not have.